-Implement the approved compensation plan resulting from the Compensation Study.
+Implement the approved compensation plan.

 FUTURE ORGANIZATIONAL GOALS FOR 2023-2027

 The following are some of the long-range goals that address issues facing the City in the future.
 The timing of the various programs and projects are reflected in the Five-Year Capital Improvement Plan (under construction) on pages 34-36.